Healthdirect Free Australian health advice you can count on.

 What happens to my information?

-If you have a notifiable disease, all your information is confidential and is seen only by authorised health staff.
+If you have a notifiable disease, all your information is confidential and your privacy is protected by law.
 It is used for planning purposes and for research.
+Personal identifying information is removed before sharing the information.

-You can also choose to hide particular records in your My Health Record data (the Australian Government’s digital health record system).
-Hidden records are not available to any medical practitioners who are treating you.
+You can choose to hide your health records in your My Health Record data (the Australian Government's digital health record system).
+You can decide which of your healthcare providers can access your record.
+This may limit a healthcare provider's ability to access your medical information.

 What do I need to do?